crdueck/exactEarth/functional_lunch_and_learn.md

 `NullPointerException`.
 With `Option`, we can tell the compiler "this computation might fail to return a result", and the compiler will make sure that we always handle the failure case.
 If we don't, the code won't compile!

-You may consider using `Option` instead of `try/catch` blocks.
-Instead of throwing an exception if a computation fails (ex. establishing a database connection), return `None` instead and let the calling function decide how to handle the failure.

 ##1
 ~~~ scala